Brunton Park: Paddock / Main (West) Stand

-The upper tier is known as the family stand with a small section to the south known as the 'A' Stand which houses school children.
-The full extent of the upper tier is seated and is the location of the stadium's most recent improvements, upgraded seating which was bought from Darlington in 2006 during the club's move.
+The upper tier is known as the family stand with a small section to the south known as the 'A' Stand, which houses school children.
+The full extent of the upper tier is seated and is the location of the stadium's most recent improvements (aside from the fitting out of the East Stand executive boxes), with upgraded seating bought from Darlington in 2006 during the club's move.

-At the north end of the stand is also a viewing gallery positioned in-between the two tiers of the stand.
-The gallery sits in front of Foxy's restaurant which offers hospitality packages to supporters.
+At the north end of the stand is also a viewing gallery positioned between the two tiers of the stand.
+The gallery is in front of Foxy's restaurant, which offers hospitality packages to supporters.

 Warwick Road End

 The most distinctive of the four stands at Brunton Park, a unique covered terrace with a triple triangle roof, it is situated at the southern end of the stadium.
-Although currently called the 'Newcastle International Airport End' under a sponsorship deal, it is still affectionately known as 'the Warwick' to most Carlisle fans.
-The stand has a capacity of 8,500 and usually houses the most vocal supporters on match day.
-In the event low crowds are expected this stand can be closed to the public.
+Currently sponsored by Armstrong Watson Chartered Accountants, it is affectionately known as "the Warwick" to most Carlisle fans.
+The stand has a capacity of 3,300 and usually houses the most vocal supporters on match day.
+It has recently been adopted by a group of younger fans who gave up their February 2023 half-term to help repaint the stand.